 Another vital aspect of patient care is the ability to share patient data with other health care providers and organizations – 85 percent of those surveyed believed EHRs helped them communicate with more ease.
 These positive feelings can probably be attributed to technology and the efficiency of electronic records over keeping paper files.
 EHRs allow information to be accessed almost immediately.

 As with other technology, communication may be affected but the overall sentiment of our survey respondents regarding the use of EHR systems was still positive.
-Sixty-three percent believed EHRs made direct communication with patients easier, while 28 percent felt EHRs did not affect direct patient communication.
-Only 9 percent said the technology hindered it.
+The majority of respondents — 63 percent — believed EHRs made direct communication with patients easier, while 28 percent felt they did not affect it.
+Only nine percent said the technology hindered it.

 A Thumbs-Up for EHRs